MilesLab/Rembrandt_pipeline/README.md

         -o CHARACTER, --output_file=CHARACTER
                 path to output file

+The --input (-i) option is the path of the input fastq file that contains the COVID aligned results.

+--forward-barcodes (-b) contains the path of the CSV file containing the forward primer information.
 The CSV file for the forward barcodes is attached in the data/ folder.
+The file must be formatted as such.
 The top 15 barcode primers are as below:

 |Forward.Primer.Name|Sequence                                              |
 |-------------------|------------------------------------------------------|